asapcommitz/Game-Hub/README.md

 The UI is crafted following the latest **Material 3 Expressive** guidelines.

+### Loved help

+Special thanks to my awesome girlfriend, [Gaia](https://github.com/Gaia-Kapo), who helped me a lot with the design choices and new features.
+I love you 🩵

 ### Feedback

 Found a bug or have a feature request?
 Reach me directly via Telegram.